-- II.A.
-Program Director - II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) - II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program directorand must verify the program director's licensure and clinical privileges. ^(Core)
+II.A.
+Program Director

-II.A.1.a).(1) Final approval of the program director resides with the Review Committee. ^(Core) [Previously II.A.1.b)]
+II.A.1.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director. ^(Core) II.A.1.b) Final approval of the program director resides with the Review Committee. ^(Core)